DionKill/ps4-linux-tutorial/docs/overview.md

 # Overview
-> [!WARNING]
-> This guide is still a work in progress.
-Things are subject to change.

-In this very professional tutorial, we'll go over how to install Linux on your PS4.
+In this *very professional* tutorial, we'll go over how to install Linux on your PS4.
 The guide has been created because the PS4Linux website hasn't been updated in ages and their documentation is pretty bad (still, their work is appreciated, this guide is heavily inspired by it).

 This tutorial focuses ONLY on modern versions of Linux.